-Common Troubleshooting Items
+Miscellaneous Troubleshooting Items

-- When deploying the Azure WCF Relay (aka Azure Service Bus), you will need to ensure the Azure subscription you are deploying the Relay into has the Relay provider enabled.
+- Relay Provider Error When deploying the Azure WCF Relay (aka Azure Service Bus), you will need to ensure the Azure subscription you are deploying the Relay into has the Relay provider enabled.
 This can sometimes happen with older subscriptions that have not used relays before.
-For more information about this issue, refer to the link here - When deploying plugins without isolation in an on-prem environment, dynamics requires that the user registering the plugin must be added as a Deployment Administrator from Deployment Manager.
-If the registering user lacks the proper permissions, when deploying the package Dynamics will return an error stating "Assembly must be registered in isolation."
+For more information about this issue, refer to the link here - Plugin Isolation for On-Prem When deploying plugins without isolation in an on-prem environment, Dynamics requires that the user registering the plugin must be added as a Deployment Administrator from Deployment Manager.
+If the registering user lacks the proper permissions, when deploying the package Dynamics will return an error stating "Assembly must be registered in isolation." - Max Received Message Size Currently, the maximum sized message that the execution service can receive is limited to 100MB.
+A configuration setting to allow for altering this limit is in development and will be included in a future release, but this is currently the limitation.